 Keeping track of your finances

-With proper recording of business activities, you will be able to see the inflows and outflows of money and can do simple comparative analysis of the data.
-This will help in forecasting future financing needs.
-It also helps in determining the gaps between the business receivables and payables enabling you to better manage cash flow.
+With proper recording of business activities, you will be able to see the inflows and outflows of money, and do a simple comparative analysis of the data.
+This will help in forecasting future financing needs, and also to determine the gaps between the business receivables and payables – enabling you to better manage cash flow.

 What alternate plans do you have?

-- Small agencies: Identify agencies and investment companies that are willing to take a risk in your industry.
+Identify agencies and other investment companies that are willing to take a risk in the hair and beauty industry.
 Also check what their eligibility criteria are for issuing a credit line.
 After doing your homework, you may incorporate changes to your business to meet the general requirements of the financers.

 Look around and see which of your family, friends or club members may be interested in investing in your business.
 Shortlist them and continue to build a relationship with them.
 You should also always keep your eyes and ears open to identify potential investors that may become interested in financing your business when required.
 Build a relationship of trust between these people too.